Happy New Year Email Message Ideas and Examples

 Source: Milled

-This email on the subject of New Year celebrations is cartoonish and cute and creates nice feelings:
+This email on the subject of New Year celebrations is cartoonish and full of nice feelings:

 A Fishwife email thanking the brand’s customers for making the products part of their holiday celebrations